Monitoring Plant Floor Data Using MQTT, HiveMQ Cloud, InfluxDB, Grafana, & Schneider IIoT Gateway

 - Once you’ve updated the repository lists, you can go ahead and perform the actual installation of InfluxDB on your Rasbperry Pi.

 - Set your InfluxDB database service to automatically run each time your Raspberry Pi boots up.

-- Start the Influxdb database service using a set of commands as shown below.
+- Start the Influxdb database service.

 - Once your Influxdb server is running, you can start creating users and databases on it.
 To do that, you need to run the Influx client using the command

 - Go ahead and create a user with admin rights using this command.